AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/colorspaces.rst

 ``hdr-video`` -- A display-referred encoding where the numeric representation is proportional to an HDR video signal.
 Examples: Rec.2100/PQ or Rec.2100/HLG.

+``edr-video`` -- A display-referred encoding where the numeric representation is proportional to an SDR video signal but allows extended range values intended for use on extended or high-dynamic range displays.
+Example: Display P3 HDR.

 ``data`` -- A non-color channel.
 Note that typically such a color space would also have the isdata attribute set to true.
 Examples: alpha, normals, Z-depth.